 In 1923 Sara's son Harry moved to Toronto to establish operations, setting up shop as a costume and dancewear supplier on Spadina Avenue.
 The business name was eventually changed to Malabar Limited, dropping one L in the name, to avoid confusion with the Winnipeg store.

 During the 1930s on a quest for more space, Malabar moved into the heart of Toronto's "Entertainment District" and by 1950 had become the leading costume house in Canada, providing costumes for theatrical/musical productions and masquerade galas.

 In 1954 European-trained tailor Luigi Speca joined Malabar and quickly advanced to become the company's renowned "master cutter".
 Over the next few decades Musicals and Operas brought continuous growth to the business and it was during these years that Malabar created many full-scale opera productions, achieving international recognition for their quality and workmanship.

-Our renowned opera department continues to manufacture and rent opera and theatre productions to companies across North America and our Toronto warehouse is home to over 30,000 historical costumes.
-From amateur to professional, our diverse range of products and services has proven a valuable resource to the performing arts community.
-We take pride in the quality of our workmanship, and our talented and professional staff whose continuous efforts deliver drama and excitement to our loyal customers.
+Our renowned opera department manufactured and rented opera and theatre productions to companies across North America and our Toronto warehouse was home to over 30,000 historical costumes, until 2022.
+From amateur to professional, our diverse range of products and services were a valuable resource to the performing arts community.
+We took pride in the quality of our workmanship, and our talented and professional staff whose continuous efforts delivered drama and excitement to our loyal customers.